Foreword

 Details & probable cause:

-• You have deleted a few lines from the program and left a NEXT instruction lying around
+- You have deleted a few lines from the program and left a

-• You have re-numbered a few lines from the program but you have not re-numbered the FOR-NEXT loop properly
+instruction lying around - You have re-numbered a few lines from the program but you have not re-numbered the

-• If you use GOTO or GOSUB instructions, check the exact path that is followed when the program is executed
+instructions, check the exact path that is followed when the program is executed - Nested

 Possible recovery:

-• Check the names of your variables in FOR-NEXT instructions.
-A typo might have created two different variables
+instructions.
+A typo might have created two different variables - Check that all

-• Check that the multiple nested FOR and NEXT instructions are correctly nested within each other and none are intertwined
+instructions are correctly nested within each other and none are intertwined - Look for

 Sample program(s) that would trigger this error: